IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Experiments

 Secondly, we wanted to work out the influence of batch size $B$'s setting.
 Throughout this ablation study experiment, we controlled the total number of training and testing samples and fixed the context, ensuring that the product of the total number of episodes $N$ and the batch size $B$ within each episode remains constant.
 Based on this foundation, we adjusted the batch size $B$.
 Specifically, the original values were $N = 20$ and $B = 1000$.
-Extra experiments included scenarios with larger $B$, denoted as $N = 10$ and $B= 2000$ , with corresponding results displayed in Table~\ref{tab:ML:ex:btsz:1}.
-Likewise, there were scenarios with smaller $B$, represented as $N = 40$ and $B = 500$, with results exhibited in Table~\ref{tab:ML:ex:btsz:2}.
-From the results of these additional experiments and comparisons with the original experiments, we deduced that, while controlling the total number of training and testing samples and context, a larger $B$ yields shorter overall training time and better average reward performance on the test set.
-However, the fitting to the environment is reduced due to the decreased value of $N$, implying that more data for training comprises novice expert's evolutionary history, hence fostering more exploration.
+Extra experiments included scenarios with larger $B$, denoted as $N = 10$ and $B= 2000$ , with corresponding results displayed in upper subtable of Table~\ref{tab:ML:ex:btsz}.
+Likewise, there were scenarios with smaller $B$, represented as $N = 40$ and $B = 500$, with results exhibited in lower subtable of Table~\ref{tab:ML:ex:btsz}.
+From the results of these additional experiments and comparisons with the original experiments, we deduced that, while controlling the total number of training and testing samples and context, a larger $B$ yields shorter overall training time and better fitness on both environment and expert algorithm's parameters.
+Therefore, the fitting to the environment and expert is reduced due to the increased value of $N$, implying that more data for training comprises novice expert's evolutionary history, hence fostering more exploration.
 With reduced $N$ and increased $B$, the frequency of evolution decreases, making adaptation to the original training data easier, thereby shortening training time.
-In such cases, the estimations of various baselines and IBCB regarding the environment are not as precise as those under smaller $B$.
+We found that the smaller $B$, the larger the total number of episodes $N$, but the extent of subsequent episode exploration gradually becomes smaller, so IBCB may tend to overfit.
+On the contrary, when the $B$ is larger, the smaller the total number of episodes $N$, so the environment will encourage more exploration, and IBCB can fit better environment and expert algorithm's parameters.
+In such cases, IBCB shows preciser performance against other baselines under larger $B$.
 Appropriately crafting exploration items can result in higher rewards.
-Conversely, a smaller $B$ leads to a better fit with the environment, albeit resulting in a longer training time and inferior average reward performance on the test set, which aligns with the experimental results.